eslint/eslint/docs/rules/README.md

 * [key-spacing](key-spacing.md) - enforce spacing between keys and values in object literal properties
 * [linebreak-style](linebreak-style.md) - disallow mixed 'LF' and 'CRLF' as linebreaks
 * [lines-around-comment](lines-around-comment.md) - enforce empty lines around comments
+* [max-depth](max-depth.md) - specify the maximum depth that blocks can be nested
+* [max-len](max-len.md) - specify the maximum length of a line in your program
 * [max-nested-callbacks](max-nested-callbacks.md) - specify the maximum depth callbacks can be nested
+* [max-params](max-params.md) - limits the number of parameters that can be used in the function declaration.
+* [max-statements](max-statements.md) - specify the maximum number of statement allowed in a function
 * [new-cap](new-cap.md) - require a capital letter for constructors
 * [new-parens](new-parens.md) - disallow the omission of parentheses when invoking a constructor with no arguments
 * [newline-after-var](newline-after-var.md) - require or disallow an empty newline after variable declarations
 * [no-array-constructor](no-array-constructor.md) - disallow use of the `Array` constructor
+* [no-bitwise](no-bitwise.md) - disallow use of bitwise operators
 * [no-continue](no-continue.md) - disallow use of the `continue` statement
 * [no-inline-comments](no-inline-comments.md) - disallow comments inline after code
 * [no-lonely-if](no-lonely-if.md) - disallow `if` as the only statement in an `else` block